fortmatic/wallete/README.md

 # Wallete

-Wallete is Multi-Signature ethereum wallet that utilizes the Fortmatic Magic Link SDK.
-This runs
+Wallete is Multi-Signature ethereum wallet that utilizes the Fortmatic Magic Link SDK for the user authentication.
+This allows the user to interact with the rinkeby (ethereum testnet) without cumbersome passkeys or addresses.
+The contract the web app interacts with is included in the contracts folder.

 ## Installation

 Ensure that the following tools are installed:

-- Node Package Manager
+- Node Package Manager `npm`
-- Truffle (If planning on modifying/compiling contract)
+- Truffle `truffle` (If planning on modifying/compiling contract)

 ```bash
 cd ./demo_app/